mjl-/mox/README.md

 - DANE and DNSSEC.
 - Sending DMARC and TLS reports (currently only receiving).
 - OAUTH2 support, for single sign on.
-- ACME verification over HTTP (in addition to current tls-alpn01).
 - Add special IMAP mailbox ("Queue?") that contains queued but not-yet-delivered messages.
 - Sieve for filtering (for now see Rulesets in the account config)